OpenZeppelin/compound-assets-listing/Risks.md

 We highly recommend going through the Gauntlet's report to understand how these risks are mitigated or addressed by the current protocol design.

-## Asset specific risks:
+### Network Risks

+Compound smart contracts are deployed on many different networks each with their own dynamics, security models, and asset pools.
+Compound by venturing into these networks takes on risks surrounding network design, evm compatability, bridge security, native vs bridged asset dynamics and more.

+## Asset-Specific Risks

-All assets specific risks (compatibility and compliance one) should be addressed in a structured manner.
+All asset-specific risks should be addressed in a structured manner.
 OpenZeppelin proposes a [Checklist](Checklist.md) of topics to watch out for and evaluate when it comes to onboard new assets.
 Together with this checklist we provide a comprehensive [Process](Process.md) to follow for new assets listing.

 ### Compatibility